 After the presentation, a demonstration of the use of the “Electronic Biographical Dictionary”, was given by the in charge of the technical director of the DBE, Jaime Olmedo.

 Speaking at the event King Felipe said,” This dictionary will become a work of reference, a work tool essential for researchers, professors, writers and scientists but also in a permanent source of consultation for students and for anyone who is curious to know and know more about our history.
 There is no digital project in the international arena like the one we are presenting today.
 With this Dictionary, the disclosure of our History and the talent of our historians are placed at the highest level of quality and world technology projection “.

-For today’s event, Queen Letizia stepped out in a look that took us back to November 2003 when the then Prince Felipe introduced her bride-to-be to the world at the same place – Royal Palace of El Pardo.
+For today’s event, Queen Letizia stepped out in a look that took us back to November 2003 when the then Prince Felipe introduced her bride-to-be to the world at the same place – the Royal Palace of El Pardo.

 Queen Letizia chose an allover white look.
-She was wearing white Carolina Herrera tailored suit with a white satin top.
+She was wearing a white Carolina Herrera tailored suit with a white satin top.

-The ensemble consists of the fitted jacket features a front pocket and the flared hem trousers.
+The ensemble consists of the fitted jacket that features a front pocket and flared hem trousers.

 Letizia paired the outfit with camel colour accessories.
 She was wearing Magrit pointed-toe cognac-leather salons with cross straps to hold the shoes.

 Letizia was carrying Carolina Herrera two-toned Camelot handbag (Thanks to Nuria Tiburcio for the id)that belongs to label’s 2015 fall collection and currently retailing at the sale for $195 at TheRealReal.

 A new pair of Coolook Gold plated flower shaped long Hiedra earrings encrusted with natural fluorite and pink rose quartz finished the look.
 What you thought on Queen’s white look.